Church and Composers

 10:00 Salvatore MARTINEZ, National President, Renewal in the Spirit Movement

-1. Music and the Movements: Nancy UELMEN, Gen Verde International Performing Arts Group
+1. Spirituality and Songwriting in the New Evangelization: Nancy UELMEN, Gen Verde International Performing Arts Group

 2. Gospel and Composition: Gabriel de Jesús FRAUSTO ZAMORA, Secretary for Liturgical Music of the Mexican Episcopal Conference